/security/patterns.py

 def update(self, *others: Iterable[MaskingPattern]) -> None:

-"""Overrides the basic `update` method to ensure that all `items` are typed checked prior to entering the
+"""Overrides the basic `update` method to ensure that all `items` are type-checked prior to entering the set."""

 for patterns in others: